Recently updated on November 4th, 2022 at 08:12 am

-Originally a dish of Western origin, but the ceaseless essence and creativity in popular Vietnamese bread has made it identified and strongly marked on the world culinary map.
+Originally a dish of Western origin, the ceaseless essence, and creativity in popular Vietnamese bread have made it identified and strongly marked on the world culinary map.

 History of Vietnamese bread

 At the beginning of the 19th century, the French brought the baguette to Gia Dinh (Saigon) to satisfy their culinary delights.
 In order to create many delicious and hot loaves of bread to serve the needs of the upper class; they built the first brick bakery in Vietnam.

 This French bread quickly became popular.
 That was when the Saigon people processed the baguette into typical Vietnamese bread; with a length of only about 30-40 cm.